A Walk Through Gambling, Insurance, Investments and Probabilities, or Why Investing Isn't Gambling, Although It Can Be

 Some people may think that its ok if they charge like this, only when we win, since we can give away part of our profits and our result would still be positive.
 But it is a fallacy.
 There'll be lucky spins and unlucky ones, if we are given less money during the lucky ones and we are taken the normal amount on the unlucky ones, then our net result will be negative.
 We need a "fair" return in the lucky spins so that we can stand the unlucky ones.
 There is an analogy with investing, when some professionals and companies charge too high a fee for investing other people's money.
 During bull markets (that is, markets on the rise) their customers may be ok with the fee, probably unaware of it, as they are having profits anyway.
 But on bear markets the high fee shows, as customers lose their assets' value plus the high fees that they are charged with.
 In the long run, their return is lower than reasonable, as lower as the unreasonable portion of the fee.

 The last paragraph can be illustrated with the Roulette example.
 The casino keeps 1/18 of every prize.
 Isn't that the same as keeping 1/18 of all money that is bet?
 Of course it is.
 Think of it.
-Imagine there are a zillion bets being placed in a magical ideal casino that has no profits, because the customers have their same chance of winning.
+Imagine there are a zillion bets being placed in a magical ideal casino that has no profits, because the rules don't contemplate a small reward for the casino (e.g., its Roulettes have no zeros).
 Some players will win their bets, others will lose, but the total amount of money on the tables before and after the spins will be more-or-less the same, since the bets are plentiful.
 I mean, if you toss a coin a thousand times, very close to half those times it will show tails (this is due to what they call The Law of Large Numbers in the theory of probability).
 So the sum of all players' money, after the spin, will be practically what they had before, because the odds were even.
 What if the magical casino charges a 10% fee on those receipts?
-OK, it wouldn't be so ideal anymore...
-But wouldn't that be the same as charging a 10% on the money that was bet?
-Sure!
-For the same reason, keeping 1/18 of every prize is the same as keeping 1/18 of every bet.
+Wouldn't that be the same as charging a 10% on the money that was bet?
+For the same reason, keeping 1/18 of every prize is like keeping 1/18 of every bet.

 In average, the house wins that small fraction of the sum of all bets and it doesn't matter what betting system we use, because each spin is uncorrelated.
 What if people retire after winning one dollar?
-It won't work, because the time they lose on the first ball and don't recover, will cancel all their previous (meager) earnings.
-It's just that each bet is a bet is a bet, no matter if it's done by the same person or another one, the same day or the next or whatever.
+It won't work, because the time they lose the first bet and spend the whole night without recovering will cancel all their previous (meager) earnings.
+It's just that each bet is a bet, no matter if it's done by the same person or another one, the same day or the next or whatsoever.
 If people bet double-or-nothing each time they lose on a spin?
 It won't work!
 When players bet insane amounts because of that system, the house is more than happy to see so much money being put on the tables, as they are bound to win a fraction of all money being bet.

 If we apply the previous math to roulettes with no double zero, where our chances of winning are slightly higher (18-in-37), the result is that the house keeps only 1/36 of the sum of bets.
 That is only half of what the casino earned before, so one might be tempted to conclude that the single-zero roulette makes roughly half the profit.
 That wouldn't be necessary true, since the money being bet would probably be less if they were double zero, because casino profits have more to do with the quantity of visitors, their wealth and their behavior.
 Anyway, that was a side note, what is important here is to notice that in a game like Roulette, the rules are such that there is a profit for the casino, because they wouldn't be in that business if it weren't so.
 No wonder there are no roulettes with no zero, where casino profits would be nil.